top of page

 Excess short-chain fatty acids are used for other functions in the body.
 For example, they may provide roughly 10% of your daily energy needs.
 Short-chain fatty acids are also involved in the metabolism of important nutrients like carbohydrates and fat.

-Eating a lot of fibre-rich foods, such as fruits, vegetables, and legumes, is linked to an increase in short-chain fatty acids.
+Eating a lot of fibre-rich foods (fruits, vegetables and legumes) is linked to an increase in short-chain fatty acids.
 However, the amount and type of fibre you eat affects the composition of bacteria in your gut, which affects what short-chain fatty acids are produced.

 For example, studies have shown that eating more fibre increases butyrate production, while decreasing your fibre intake reduces production.